 Who are we?

 Our family lives in a small town in southwest Missouri.
 I’m an elementary librarian, and my husband teaches gifted students in our school district.
 Our oldest son enjoys photography and technology.
 We love that he is excited about our travels.
-He just turned 14, so we know our time for extended summer vacations is brief.
+He is 17 years old, so we know our time for extended summer vacations is brief.
 Our younger son enjoys video games, video games, and more video games.
 He judges campgrounds entirely by their WiFi capabilities.
 His dream vacation would be staying in a hotel with a pool and super high-speed Internet.

 Who is Birdy?